 Carrying a high credit card balance, even on just one credit card, can be detrimental to your credit and your finances.
 The amount of debt you're using is second biggest factor impacting your credit score.
-Because credit card debt amounts are so important for your credit score, having high credit card balances relative to your credit limit will have a negative impact on your credit score.
+Because debt amounts are so important for your credit score, having high credit card balances can have a negative impact on your credit score.

-A high credit card balance can stand in the way of you getting approved for other credit cards and loans.
-Credit card issuers and lenders prefer that your credit card balances are low, relative to your credit limit.
+High credit card balances can stand in the way of you getting approved for other credit cards and loans.
+Credit card issuers and lenders prefer that your credit card balances are low.
 If you're approved, even with a high credit card balance, you may be approved at a higher interest rate that if you had a lower balance.

 Paying off high credit card balances is beneficial for many reasons, but knowing just how to tackle these high balances isn't always easy.
 Here are three strategies you can use.

 Trying to use your credit card and pay it off at the same time is the credit card equivalent of wanting to keep your cake and eat it too.
 It's simply impossible to do both.
 If you want to pay off your credit card balance, you have to stop using your credit card completely.
 Otherwise, you only perpetuate a never-ending cycle of debt.

 Imagine, for example, you have $1,000 credit card balance with a 15.9% APR.
 Your monthly finance charge would be $10.89, making your balance $1010.89.
 After a $100 payment, your balance would only drop to about $910.
 If you later use your credit card for a say, a $125 purchase, your balance rises to $1035.
 After another finance charge and $100 payment, your balance would be $946.